yonilerner/cs2-retakes-allocator/README.md

 - Are not included in the default CS# signatures:
   - `GiveNamedItem2`

 Custom game data signatures are maintained in https://github.com/yonilerner/cs2-retakes-allocator/blob/main/Resources/RetakesAllocator_gamedata.json.
-There are a few ways to keep these up to date:
+There are a few ways to keep these up to date on your server:
 - If you want the plugin to automatically download the signatures, you can do so by running the plugin with the `AutoUpdateSignatures` config set to `true`. **This is the recommended approach**.
 See more below in the "Configuration" section.
 - If you want to manually download the signatures, you can do so by downloading the `RetakesAllocator_gamedata.json` file from Github and placing it in the `RetakesAllocator/gamedata` folder in the plugin.
 You may have to create that folder if it does not exist.